ClaraSoenderborg/BScDataVisualisation/README.md

 Download executables from build directory based on your hardware.

 ## Usage
-RepoPie takes 2 mandatory arguments and 1 optional, along with CSV-formatted data.
+RepoPie takes 2 mandatory arguments and 1 optional, along with mandatory CSV-formatted data.

 Input data example:
 ```
 repoPath,date,author,fileName,churn,growth,commit
 home/repo,2025-05-09,jane@doe.com,test.md,5,1,1
 ```
+CSV data must contain headers: repoPath,date,author,fileName,[at least 1 metric header]

 Mandatory arguments:
-1. yAxis, metric used to place pie charts on the y-axis
+1. yAxis, metric used to place pie charts on the y-axis.
+Metric must match with metric header in input data.
 2. nodeSize, metric used to calculate author-contributions for each pie chart, and to calculate size of the pie charts.

-The metrics are:
-1. Churn, which is lines added + lines deleted per file in each commit
-2. Growth, which is lines added - lines deleted per file in each commit
-3. Commit, which is one per file in each commit.
+Metric must match with metric header in input data.

 Optional argument:
 1. fileLimit, integer used to limit amount of files per week, where files are sorted descending by y-axis metric.